top of page

 If a man marries his sister, the daughter of either his father or his mother, and they have sexual relations, it is a disgrace.
 They are to be publicly removed from their people.
 He has dishonored his sister and will be held responsible.

 You may say this scripture is in Leviticus, long after Adam & Eve.
-Are you saying God allowed it at first, then changed later?!
+Are you saying our Holy God caused people to sin "and tolerated it", as some churches explain?!
 Why?
 Is He not capable of creating others to avoid this disgrace?!

 Abraham Married His Half-Sister